Mwaniki472/OOP-Python-Week-5-Assignment/README.md

 # 🌟 Object-Oriented Programming (OOP) Examples in Python

-This repository contains beginner-friendly Python examples that demonstrate the **core OOP concepts**:
+This repository contains Python examples that demonstrate the **core OOP concepts**:

 - **Inheritance**
 - **Encapsulation**